EGV-GIT/VaultAWS/VaultAWS/README.md

 VaultAWS – Cloud Security Baseline & SOC Pipeline

-VaultAWS is a security-focused AWS environment built using Terraform.
+VaultAWS is a security focused AWS environment built using Terraform.
 The project demonstrates how I designed, secured, monitored, and how to respond to security events in a cloud environment.

 Key Features